-Covid 19 coronavirus: Donald Trump slams report about his 'work schedule and eating habits'
+Covid 19 coronavirus: Donald Trump makes 'Noble' bungle, slams report about his 'work schedule and eating habits'

+"I can give the Committee a very comprehensive list," he added.
+'When will the Noble Committee DEMAND the Prizes back, especially since they were gotten under fraud?
+The reporters and Lamestream Media knew the truth all along.

+"Lawsuits should be brought against all, including the Fake News Organizations, to rectify this terrible injustice.
+For all of the great lawyers out there, do we have any takers?
+When will the Noble Committee Act?
+Better be fast!"
+Trump wrote.

-Donald Trump has angrily rejected claims about his "work schedule and eating habits", amid reports the US President is growing frustrated at the public response to his handling of the coronavirus crisis.
+Trump also angrily rejected claims about his "work schedule and eating habits", amid reports the US President is growing frustrated at the public response to his handling of the coronavirus crisis.

 The New York Times reported last week that Trump "arrives in the Oval Office these days as late as noon, when he is usually in a sour mood after his morning marathon of television" where "the President sees few allies no matter which channel he clicks".